Central Ontario

 Hydro One is committed to formalizing a path used by the community by investing in a paved trail through part of the corridor to be enjoyed by the community.

-Current project phase: Trail planning
+Current project phase: Pre-construction

 image of power lines